During my time traveling around Kerala, I visited well over 20 hotels and have seen some quite unique places to stay in this part of India.

 - Why Visit Kerala?
 Even if You Don’t Think You’ll Like India!

 - Best Places to Visit & Things to Do in Kerala

 - An Insider’s Guide to What to See & Do in Delhi

 - Traveling to Madurai, Tamil Nadu – What to See & Do

 Like this article about where to stay in Kerala?
 Pin it!

 Disclaimer: I want to thank the Kerala tourism board for inviting me to travel to Kerala and see so many different hotels in Kerala.
 Although my hotel stays were sponsored by them, of course all opinions shared here are my own.

 This post about where to stay in Kerala contains affiliate links.
-When you make a purchase using these links it helps support Spend Life Traveling at no extra cost to you.
-Thanks!
+I may receive a commission for purchases made through these links, at no additional cost to you.